FFCRA Frequently Asked Questions

 No. The two weeks of Emergency Paid Sick Leave is in addition to any sick leave hours you may have accrued.

 At this time, you will receive 100% of your regular rate of pay.
 However, the FFCRA does permit employers to pay two-thirds of an employee’s rate of pay for some qualifying leave reasons.
 The University reserves the right to modify or reduce the rate of pay provided, consistent with applicable law, and will provide as much advance notice as possible should this occur.

-You may take Emergency Paid Sick Leave to care for someone who is under quarantine or isolation if that person
+You may take Emergency Paid Sick Leave to care for someone who

 - is unable to care for themselves

 - depends on you for care and genuinely needs your care